alinematollahi/alinematollahi/README.md

  - `DATABASE` & `SQL` good
  - `Git` & `GitHub` good

- ## 🤔 ABOUT ME
+ ## About Me
- I am an Electrical Engineer in Micro and Nano Electronic Devices.\n Due to my interest in developing, I decided to change my working field.\n Therefore, I took online courses to learn web developing for more than one year.
+ I am an Electrical Engineer in Micro and Nano Electronic Devices.<br/>
+ Due to my interest in developing, I decided to change my working field.<br/>
+ Therefore, I took online courses to learn web developing for more than one year.

+## Contact Me
+E-Mail: ali.nematollahi2020@gmail.com <br/>
+Linked-in: <a> www.linkedin.com/in/ali-nematollahi </a>